Demolition

 - Label circuits that should stay off

-- Check that fridges and freezers are plugged in and turned on
+- Confirm fridges and freezers are plugged in and turned on

-In some jurisdictions there are "demolition inspections".
-Often these are for whole homes being demolished, where the inspector may want to confirm that footings, pools, old tanks, or other hazards have been removed.
-In those jurisdictions, remodelers may be required to have a demolition inspection to confirm you have removed what you were supposed to and didn't uncover a hidden condition or hazardous material that might preclude you from continuing the project as originally planned.
+Some jurisdictions have demolition inspections, often aimed at whole-home teardowns where the inspector confirms footings, pools, tanks, or other hazards have been removed.
+In those jurisdictions, remodelers may be required to pass a demolition inspection to verify scope and ensure no hidden condition or hazardous material prevents continuing the project.

-Bring plastic bags and stretch wrap to bundle items to save on site or haul offsite for re-use
+- Bring plastic bags and stretch wrap to bundle items to save or haul for reuse